Package de.unkrig.lfr.core

 count

 int count(int number) Returns, after a successful match, the value of the designated "capturing quantifier".
-A "capturing quantifier" has the form "{m,n}
+A "capturing quantifier" has the form "{m,n}", where the comma andnare optional.Capturing quantifier numbers start at zero, and increase left-to-right.

 Example: